utmmcss/mcss-website/public/blogs/internship-track/internship-resources/main.md

 Website Link: <https://www.techinternship.io>

 **NOTE: If you are a freshman or sophomore you should consider applying to internship programs that are exclusively for you.
-Here is a list of some of these programs.<br> <https://www.wellesley.edu/careereducation/resources/technology-internships-first-years-and-sophomores>**
+Here is a list of some of [these programs](https://www.wellesley.edu/careereducation/resources/technology-internships-first-years-and-sophomores).**

 ##Other Resources:
 * <https://github.com/elaine-zheng/summer2020internships>